Dallas and Richardson Rotator Cuff Surgery

 Rotator Cuff Injuries Seen by Our Richardson and Dallas Orthopedic Surgeons

 A rotator cuff tear occurs when a rotator cuff tendon tears, leading to either a partial tear or a complete tear, which can hinder the shoulder joint’s ability to function properly.
 Torn rotator cuffs can occur due to sudden trauma, or can develop gradually over time, usually through repetitive overhead movements or bone spurs.
+A torn rotator cuff can result in pain and arm weakness.
+Treatment options for torn rotator cuff tendons may include physical therapy, medication, corticosteroid injections, or, in some cases, rotator cuff surgery to repair the rotator cuff.
+For patients looking into rotator cuff surgery in Richarson or Dallas, Texas, contact Eminent Medical Center.

 Partial Rotator Cuff Tear